ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 To ensure transparency, please note that your provisioned storage and associated charges are calculated based on GiB.
 Rest assured that you receive the exact amount of storage you expect and are billed accurately for the GiB you use.
 For more information, see the [FAQs](/docs/vpc?topic=vpc-block-storage-vpc-faq#faq-storage-units).

-## Viewing available IOPS profiles
+## Viewing available volume profiles
 {: #view-iops-profiles}

-You can view available IOPS profiles by using the {{site.data.keyword.cloud_notm}} UI, CLI, API, or Terraform.
+You can view available volume profiles by using the {{site.data.keyword.cloud_notm}} UI, CLI, API, or Terraform.

 ### In the console
 {: #using-console-iops-profile}